VinoSarran/Module2_VBA_Refactoring/README.md

                     tickerindex = tickerindex + 1
               Next

-   Once all the required calculations are made within memory, the version of the code simply copies the array output to the output cells on the worksheet.
+Once all the required calculations are made within memory, this version of the code simply copies the array output to the output cells on the worksheet using its own loop.

     For i = 0 To 11